ebusato/analysis-go/README.md

 ## Test bench packages

-* The Pedestals of the test bench detector are computed using the `testbench/computePedestals` package.
+* The pedestals of the test bench detector are computed using the `testbench/computePedestals` package.

 * The analysis of the dpga data is performed using the `testbench/analysis` package.